j-san/node-deploy-bot/README.md

 [![NPM](http://img.shields.io/npm/v/deploy-bot.svg)](https://www.npmjs.org/package/deploy-bot)

-A simple api for an **agent less** DevOps infrastructure provisionning bot.
+A simple tool for an **agent less** continuous deployment bot.

+    This project is under conception, if you would like to see it alive, **star it**.

 Why Node.js ?
 -------------